scientific-software-hub/mxhub-exi/documentation/user_guide.md

 A practical way to enter information about the parcels, containers and samples included in the shipment is by uploading a CSV file.
 ![](images/FillSamples.png)

 The upload menu is accessed by clicking the *Import from CSV* button in the shipment card.
-The example [](Shipment.csv) file will generate a parcel called Dewar1 containing seven Unipucks fully loaded with crystals of different proteins.
+The example [Shipment.csv](https://github.com/scientific-software-hub/mxhub-exi/blob/main/documentation/Shipment.csv) file will generate a parcel called Dewar1 containing seven Unipucks fully loaded with crystals of different proteins.

 After saving the sample list, you can edit the information by going to the shipment page, clicking on the containers and selecting **Edit**.
 That will display the sample list for that container.